laurenelee/how-i-work/how-to-work-with-me-as-your-colleague.md

 - If I go quiet, it usually means I’m heads-down or thinking something through.
 Don’t read it as distance.
 - I sometimes process ideas out loud and may flip perspectives mid-convo.
 It’s part of how I clarify my own thinking.
 - I love and get energized by collaboration but need solo time to recharge and focus.
-- If I ever over-explain, it’s because I care a lot about setting shared context.
+- If I ever overexplain, it’s because I care a lot about setting shared context.
 I’m working on tightening that up!

+## Conflict + Disagreement
+- I believe respectful disagreement helps us come up with better ideas.
+- If something doesn’t feel right, I’d rather you bring it up than hold it in.
+I welcome being challenged as long as it’s kind, clear, and focused on shared goals.
+I’ll do the same.

+## 💬 Feedback is Always Welcome
+If you have thoughts on how we can collaborate better or feedback on anything I’ve shared here, I’d love to hear it.
+You can ping me in Slack, bring it to a 1:1, or just say it in the moment.